How to Write the University of Minnesota – Twin Cities Essays 2022-2023

 Prompt 2: Please include an explanation of why you would like to study the major(s) you have selected.
 You may also use this space to indicate your interest in other major(s) in the colleges listed above.
 (150 words)

 Prompt 1: Why have you chosen to pursue a nursing career?
 Explain how your experiences shaped your decision.
-(1500 characters, ~250 words)
+(250 words)

 Prompt 2: How have your studies prepared you for a career in nursing?
-(1500 characters, ~250 words)
+(250 words)

 Prompt 3: Provide a brief reflection about why you feel the University of Minnesota School of Nursing will be the best fit with your degree and career plans.
-(1500 characters, ~250 words)
+(250 words)